Who is Norway’s Eurovision 2018 entry Alexander Rybak? Has he won the song contest before?

 Who is Norway’s Eurovision singer Alexander Rybak?

-The 31-year-old Russian native emigrated to Oslo when he was young, first finding fame in a series of televised talent shows including Norway’s version of Pop Idol and Kjempesjansen (The Great Opportunity) – another talent competition.
+The 31-year-old Belarus native emigrated to Oslo when he was young, first finding fame in a series of televised talent shows including Norway’s version of Pop Idol and Kjempesjansen (The Great Opportunity) – another talent competition.
 In 2009, he stormed the Eurovision Song Contest in Moscow, winning the contest by a staggering 169-point margin.
 His first album, Fairytales, followed shortly thereafter, which landed at no.1 in Russia and Norway.

 You can watch Alexander’s original Eurovision performance below…